This yarrow salve was designed for calloused and dry feet, but it works just as well for hands, too!

 - Salve tins

-- 6 oz Sunflower oil, infused with dried herbs
+- 6 oz (170 g) sunflower oil, infused with dried herbs

-(The herbs in question being: yarrow flowers, calendula flowers, dandelion flowers, comfrey root, & marshmallow root)
+(The herbs in question being: yarrow flowers, plus one or more of the following herbs: calendula flowers, dandelion flowers, comfrey root, and/or marshmallow root)

-Obviously you can’t make an herbal salve without, y’know, including the herbs.
-But since we do not want random gritty and oddly textured plant debris in our salve, into the oil they go!
+We can’t make an herbal salve without including the herbs, but since we do not want random gritty and oddly textured plant debris in our salve, into the oil they go!

 To make an herbal infusion in oil, heap a glass mason jar about half of the way full with dried herbs.
 Fill it the rest of the way with oil.
 Place the jar in a small pot that has a few inches of water in it, and set it on a burner set to low heat.
 Keep checking it to make sure all the water doesn’t evaporate out, but otherwise, just leave it be to infuse for several hours.

 Once a few hours have passed, take off the heat and strain oil into a new jar.
-Congrats, you now have a jar of herbal oil!
+You now have a jar of herbal oil!
 Now let’s make something with it.

-Weigh out your infused sunflower oil, beeswax, and cocoa butter into a glass mason jar or other heat-safe container.
+Weigh out 6 ounces (170 g) of the infused sunflower oil, plus the beeswax and cocoa butter into a glass mason jar or other heat-safe container.
 Place jar into a small pot that has a few inches of water in it, and place pot on a burner set to medium-low heat to melt.
 Gently stirring the mix once it warms can speed up melting.

-Leave tins to set up.
+Leave the salve undisturbed, in the tins to set up.
 Once salves are cool, screw on the lids and label them.
 Stick ’em on a shelf somewhere out of direct sunlight, and you’re done!